Toolamba House

 Contemporary family home in country Victoria with L shaped plan designed to capture ideal passive solar opportunities.

-Timber structure, minimal concrete and recycled material solutions utilised to achieve a net carbon positive construction and a net zero emissions in operation outcome.
+Timber structure and recycled material solutions utilised to achieve a low carbon home with net zero emissions in operation.

 Designed for a family who currently live in Melbourne but want to move back to their roots, this exciting project has a design brief that we love.
 A four bedroom family home designed to entertain with a thick slice of environmental consideration.
 The clients wanted a low energy home that made the most of the natural environment without harming it.
 They wanted a home that could be zoned with the children in one area and the master suite and study space at the other, allowing peaceful work from home environment but also a family hub.